HEPData/hepdata_lib/docs/contributing.rst

 .. _this location: https://pypi.org/project/hepdata_lib/
 .. _python packaging documentation: https://packaging.python.org/tutorials/packaging-projects/

-Opening an issue
+Creating a new release automatically via an issue
 -----------------------------

 Opening an new issue automatically creates a new release if:

-- The title of the issue starts with the word "release"
+- The title of the issue starts with the word "release" (not case-sensitive).
-- The body of the issue contains only one of the following words: "patch", "minor" or "major"
+- The body of the issue contains only one of the following words: "patch", "minor" or "major".

-Remember to set the following github secrets: "test_pypi_password" and "pypi_password"
+Remember to set the following github secrets: "test_pypi_password" and "pypi_password".
+This also uses the API token feature of PyPI.